Deferral Request

 • Payment of a $250 deferral deposit.

-To request a deferral, please complete this form and submit by email to graduate-admissions@unbc.ca by the deadline noted above.
+To request a deferral, please complete the form below and submit by email to graduate-admissions@unbc.ca by the deadline noted above.

 Frequently asked questions